Friday 14 January 1941

 |Prime Minister visiting the ill-fated HMS Hood at Rosyth with Harry Hopkins, 17 January 1941. © IWM (A 2728).|

-The French cruiser quickly sinks three Thai torpedo boats (Chomburi, Trad and Songhkla) and destroys a shore observation post.
+The French cruiser quickly sinks three Thai torpedo boats (Chonburi, Trad, and Songkhla) and destroys a shore observation post.
 The Thais bring up a coastal defense ship, HTMS Thonburi, and the French cruiser destroys it as well (it later sinks, and then is refloated) using both guns and torpedoes.
 The Thais then send aircraft to attack, getting a hit on the French cruiser, but the bomb is a dud and causes no damage.
 After damaging two other coastal defense ships, Sri Ayuthia (beached in the River Chantaboum) and Donburi, the French then withdraw, sustaining virtually no damage and having destroyed the entire Thai fleet.
 The French only lose 11 men.

 It is a complete and total French victory (though the Thais later claim more damage caused to the French cruiser than the French or any other sources reveal).
 The Thais seem to recall this battle with some pride.
 The Japanese, seeing their tacit and informal ally Thailand in difficulty, quickly step in to arrange a settlement before the French return and start bombarding Bangkok.
-The French, having great difficulty on land, accept this offer of mediation, and ultimately the Thais acquire all of the land they originally sought but the French manage to keep the rest (for now).
+The French, having great difficulty on land, accept this offer of mediation, and ultimately the Thais acquire all of the lands they originally sought but the French manage to keep the rest (for now).
 However, there is no doubt left in anyone's mind after the battle of Koh Chang that the French can still take care of themselves in Indochina.

 China: Chinese Nationalist (Kuomintang) leader Chiang Kai-shek orders his troops to continue eliminating the Communist New Fourth Army, which he declares "disbanded."